DDQXZcp/Robocon-2019-PolyU-crimson/README.md

         static const int maxPVelocity = 8700;
 };
 ~~~
-maxPVelocity = 8700, it is a key that needs to modify in actual use
+maxPVelocity = 8700, it is a key parameter that needs to modify in actual use